Earth Day

 It’s been 10 years since our co-publication, The Good Crisis: How Population Stabilization Can Foster a Healthy U.S. Economy.
 A decade later, we’re still making the same argument: lower fertility rates are good for the health and well-being of people and the planet.

-During the event, John will unpack the challenge of The Good Crisis—keeping our aging population healthy, productive, and prepared for today’s technologically-focused jobs.
+During the event, John explored the challenge of The Good Crisis—keeping our aging population healthy, productive, and prepared for today’s technologically-focused jobs.
 At the same time, today’s youth must be prepared for productive futures through education, skills training, and delayed parenthood enabled by improved family planning services.

 Contact the Membership Relations Team at engage@popconnect.org to request a hard copy of The Good Crisis, while supplies last!